pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 <p></p>
 After model selection and validation, we will go to predict the diamond price in the new diamond dataset.
 <p></p>
-GLMSELECT allows for directly apply the model to new dataset, but requires the target variable in the new dataset.
+GLMSELECT allows for directly applying the model to new dataset, but requires the target variable in the new dataset.
 New diamond dataset does not include the log price variable.
 The solution is to create a new dataset called Unknown_TestDiamonds by merging previous validation dataset and new diamond dataset from the feature engineering with the separate label “validation” and “test”.
-After we get the predicted price, we can select the predicted price for 3,000 diamonds in new diamond dataset with condition of “test”.
+After we get the predicted price, we can select the predicted price for 3,000 diamonds in new diamond dataset with the condition of “test”.

 ```
 Data project.Diamonds_Validation2 (keep=DS logprice logcarat cut color clarity);